 Car Pick-up: The car pick-up procedure allows for all cars to enter the school parking lot, drive along assigned lanes, park, shut off their engines, and wait for students.
-Drivers must observe all traffic laws; blocking driveways, stopping in the turning lanes on 30th street does not follow this guideline.
+Drivers must observe all traffic laws: blocking driveways, stopping in the turning lanes on 30th street does not follow this guideline.
 Those who are in violation are subject to receiving traffic citations.
 Drivers must do so with great care and caution.
 Drivers need to be patient, drive slowly, and for the safety of the children, no cell phone use or texting when entering, parking or exiting the schoolyard.
-Drivers are to stop only in the marked parking spaces.
-They may not stop in the driving lanes to load their riders. \Please see attached Re-Open Plan for updated procedures during COVID-19 health crisis.
+Pick-up will take place in the parking lot.
+Once again, in order to make this pick-up process safer, quicker, and less congested, we are asking students with last names A-L to be picked up between 3:00 p.m.-3:10 p.m. and last names M-Z between 3:10 p.m.-3:20 p.m. if possible.
+Parents of students in grades K-3 must park and walk to the classrooms where the teacher will release them.
+Older students will be released from the classroom by the teachers to the hallway and lunch areas.